paraspell/docs/docs/contribution.md

 | 🟠 Medium  | Logic changes, multi-file fixes, test additions                                                      | $30–$70      |
 | 🔴 High    | Complex refactors, deep bug fixes, architectural or security-critical changes with tests and docs   | $80–$250+     |

-> Please make sure your PR is according to rules and has high quality code.
-We will not be checking your PR if it doesn't follow our quality standards.

 > The reward is based on code complexity and quality, as determined by maintainers.